-Typically, the policy is also one of the first documents provided to examiners or auditors during a review of the third party risk management practices, so be sure to spend adequate time on the development of your policy.
+Typically, the policy is also one of the first documents provided to examiners or auditors during a review of the vendor risk management practices, so be sure to spend adequate time on the development of your policy.

-Often times, the policy includes the following sections:
+Very often, the policy will include the following sections:

 - An overview of the vendor risk management framework

-- The purpose of third party risk management at your organization
+- The purpose of vendor risk management at your organization

 - Applicable regulatory guidance citations

-- Addresses the relationship to other areas of the risk management and compliance management practices
+- The relationship to other areas of the risk management and compliance management practices

 Involving Your Team

-Once written and finalized, take the time to educate the board of directors on it and ensure they understand their vital role in its success.
-Remember, you should have the policy formally approved by the board of directors.
-Track this by date stamping the document and reflecting the approval in board meeting minutes as well.
-To reiterate, it’s vital to update annually or as guidance changes to keep the policy as current as possible.
-With each update, you’ll want to regain their approval.
+Once written and finalized, take the time to educate the board of directors and executive leadership on it and ensure they understand their vital role in its success.
+Remember that the board should be approving the policy annually.
+Track this approval by date stamping the document and recording it in the board meeting minutes.
+The policy should also be updated and reapproved if regulatory guidance changes.

 Rolling Out to the Organization